avo-hq/docs/src/2.0/menu-editor.md

 link "Google", path: "https://google.com", target: :_blank
 ```

+When you add the `target: :_blank` option, a tiny external link icon will be displayed.

 ## Resource

 To make it a bit easier, you can use `resource` to quickly generate a link to one of your resources.
 For example, you can pass a short symbol name `:user` or the full name `UserResource`.